-A couple sharing a laptop that sits on a table next to paperwork
+A couple shares a laptop that sits on a kitchen island next to paperwork.

 What Is a Cosigner?